-How to Photograph Levitating Objects
+How to Take a Christmas Picture Idea of Levitating Objects

 Levitation is a great way to make your scene more dynamic.
 It’s like one of those circus tricks: flying objects look captivating even if you know how it was done.